-Waterbirth provides a wonderful and gentle birth experience for both mother and baby.
-Often shorter labours with fewer complications are seen.
-This in turn leads to a better experience for dads.
-Mothers rate high satisfaction with waterbirth experiences, as do fathers and birth attendants.
+Waterbirth provides a wonderful and gentle birth experience for the whole family.
+Labour is often shorter with fewer complications.
+Birth-mothers rate birth-satisfaction higher with waterbirth experiences, as do partners and birth attendants.

-Natural physiologic birth leads to a safer and gentler birth for both mother and baby.
-Labour hormones (including higher levels of pain-killing endorphins) work optimally when a labouring woman feels safe, private, unobserved, and uninterrupted.
+Natural physiologic birth leads to a safer and gentler birth for the birth-mother and the baby.
+Labour hormones (including higher levels of pain-killing endorphins) work optimally when a labouring person feels safe, private, unobserved, and uninterrupted.
 Labour proceeds faster, with more efficient contractions, less pain perceived, and fewer complications (Buckley, 2004).
-Women can relax, surrender and sink deeper into labour.
+Labouring women can relax, surrender and sink deeper into labour.
 This results in fewer interventions.
 Water birth helps facilitate an environment of privacy, calm, and quiet.
 Several studies of labour in water vs. land report positive findings.
 Others found no differences but also reported no adverse outcomes, no increase in interventions, nor poorer outcomes.

 Easier, faster labour:

-- More support: mother isn’t left alone and partner can get in pool to provide close support.
+- More support: labouring person isn’t left alone and partner can get in pool to provide close support.

-- Reduced inhibition as mother feels supported and less exposed.
+- Reduced inhibition as the labouring person feels supported and less exposed.

 - Buoyancy allows for easier mobility and relaxed muscles.
 Less work is used for support and upright positions.
-This especially helps women with a physical disability, injury, body-pain or mobility issues to assume positions they may not be able to hold or achieve on land.
+This especially helps in cases of physical disability, injury, body-pain or mobility issues to assume positions they may not be able to hold or achieve on land.

 - Less back-labour.